pnnl/hexwatershed/paper.md

 In contrast, the HGSD method can resolve these limitations:
 * In HGSD, each grid has only one type of neighbor with the same connectivity and distance As a result, we can route both surface and subsurface water flow consistently without using different weights, thus getting rid of the decadal old assumption on travel length.
 This will improve spatially distributed hydrologic models that rely on grid connectivity.
 * The ``island'' effect is automatically eliminated because all neighbors are connected through faces.
 No manual corrections are needed to resolve the diagonal traveling path issue.
 * It can provide continental to global coverage at consistent or variable spatial resolutions.
-It can be used to couple land surface/hydrologic models with oceanic models using a unified mesh grid (e.g., the Voronoi tessellation of the Model for Prediction Across Scale (MPAS)).
+It can be used to couple land surface/hydrologic models with oceanic models using a unified mesh grid (e.g., the Voronoi tessellation of the Model for Prediction Across Scale (MPAS)) [@Sahr2019].

 Additionally, it has other advantages:

 * It can be used for coupled surface (D6) and subsurface (9-point structured connectivity) hydrologic modeling to resolve the inconsistency in connectivity.
 * The conceptual model is more compatible with the flow width information because the flow path can be contained within the grid boundary.
 * It can improve model performance as many studies show that numerical simulations based on hexagon grid perform better when compared with other mesh grids.
-* Other flow direction methods (e.g., D-infinity) can also be implemented on HGSD with modifications to improve flow direction and partitions.
+* Other flow direction methods (e.g., D-infinity) can also be implemented on HGSD with modifications to improve flow direction and partitions [@Tarboton1991].

 In this study, we made the first attempt to develop a watershed delineation model (HexWatershed) with a set of algorithms based on the HGSD method.